ahlqui/VeloxChemTurorial/README.md

 Installation and startup
 1)	Install miniconda.
 Instructions are found here: https://docs.anaconda.com/free/miniconda/miniconda-install/

-2)	Download and store the veloxchem.yml file here in this github repository
+2)	Download and store the veloxchem.yml file from this github repository (see list of files above)

 3)	Open a terminal (mac or linux) or powershell (win).
 Go to the folder where the veloxchem.yml is located.
 Type: